 The rejection of LGBT rights on the basis that the majority of Malawians are against homosexuality does not add up.
 In a democracy it is a fallacy to suggest that nothing should be done about an issue that concerns a minority.
-Moreover, as discussed earlier, the Constitution of Malawi prohibits discrimination in any form.
-This clearly shows that the argument that the majority of the people of

-Malawi are against homosexuality is only used as an excuse to deny LGBT persons their rights.
+Moreover, as discussed earlier, the Constitution of Malawi prohibits discrimination in any form, clearly demonstrating that the argument of the majority of Malawian people being against homosexuality is only used as an excuse to deny LGBT persons their rights.

-Republic v Steven Monjeza and Tiwonge Chimbalanga
+Republic v.
+Steven Monjeza and Tiwonge Chimbalanga

-One case that best illustrates the struggles of LGBT individuals in Malawi is the case of Steven Monjeza and Tiwonge Chimbalanga.
-On 26 December 2009, Monjeza and Chimbalanga were arrested by police after holding the first ever same-sex traditional engagement ceremony (chinkhoswe) in Malawi (Malawi, Criminal Case Number 359 of 2009, Republic v.
+One case that best illustrates the struggles of LGBT individuals in Malawi is that of Steven Monjeza and Tiwonge Chimbalanga.
+On 26 December 2009, Monjeza and Chimbalanga were arrested by police after holding the first same-sex traditional engagement ceremony (chinkhoswe) ever in Malawi (Malawi, Criminal Case Number 359 of 2009, Republic v.
 Steve Monjeza Soko and Tiwonge Chimbalanga Kachepa).
-The arrest triggered a spate of homophobia that swept across the country (Kasunda 2010a).
+The arrest triggered a spate of homophobia that swept across the country (Kasunda 2010).
 On 4 January 2010, for example, police arrested Dunker Kamba, an officer from the Centre for the Development of People (CEDEP), for possessing what police alleged to be 'pornographic gay material'.
 In February the same year, police arrested a 60-year-old man, Davis Mpanda, for sodomy.
-He was sentenced to ten years imprisonment by the South Lunzu Magistrate's Court.
+He was sentenced to ten years' imprisonment by the South Lunzu Magistrate's Court.
 During the trial, Mpanda told the court that he was 'born to sexually desire males only' (Namangale 2011).

-Of all cases, it was the trial of Monjeza and Chimbalanga that drew the most public attention, probably because this was the first gay couple ever to defy the law of Malawi by openly seeking marriage.
-The 'gay couple', as they soon became known, were charged with two alternative counts namely, buggery contrary to section 153(A) of the Penal Code for the first accused (Steve) and permitting buggery, contrary to section 153(C) of the Penal Code for the second accused (Tiwonge) and in the alternative, the offence of indecent practices between males, contrary to section 156 of the Penal Code for both of them.
+Out of all the cases, it was the trial of Monjeza and Chimbalanga that drew the most public attention, probably because this was the first gay couple ever to defy the law of Malawi by openly seeking marriage.
+The 'gay couple', as they soon became known, were charged with two alternative counts, namely, buggery contrary to Section 153(A) of the Penal Code for the first accused (Steve) and permitting buggery, contrary to Section 153(C) of the Penal Code for the second accused (Tiwonge) and, in the alternative, the offence of indecent practices between males, contrary to Section 156 of the Penal Code for both of them.

-The case triggered a nationwide debate, which has continued to date, on whether or not homosexuals have rights, and whether or not they should be tolerated in Malawi.
-One argument that has been raised again and again is that homosexuality is a foreign culture, and it is against the dominant Christian and Islamic religions.
-Ironically, Monjeza and Chimbalanga were locals, who probably had never travelled outside Malawi, and they were Christian and church-goers.
+The case triggered a nationwide debate, which is still ongoing, on whether or not homosexuals have rights, and whether or not they should be tolerated in Malawi.
+One argument that has been continually raised is that homosexuality is a foreign culture, and against the dominant Christian and Islamic religions.
+Ironically, Monjeza and Chimbalanga were locals, who had probably never travelled outside Malawi - they were also Christian church-goers.
 Tiwonge was locally known as 'Aunt Tiwo' and his community had long accepted him as a biological male who acted and behaved like a woman.

 The case also raised a number of rights issues.
-There were reports that the two suspects were repeatedly beaten by police while in custody and forcefully examined to establish whether they had anal intercourse (Amnesty International 2010).
-In Malawi, according to section 42 (2) of the Constitution, any accused person has a right to be given bail unless the courts prove beyond reasonable doubt that doing so would jeopardise investigations or create insecurity on the part of the accused or the general public.
-However, the presiding magistrate,

-Nyakwawa Usiwa-Usiwa, told the court that no bail could be granted to the accused for their own security 'since the case had attracted public interest locally and internationally' (Somanje 2010a).
+There were reports that the two suspects were repeatedly beaten by police while in custody, and forcefully examined to establish whether they practised anal intercourse (Amnesty International 2010).
+In Malawi, according to Section 42 (2) of the Constitution, any accused person has a right to be given bail unless the courts prove beyond reasonable doubt that doing so would jeopardise investigations or create insecurity on the part of the accused or the general public.
+However, the presiding magistrate, Nyakwawa Usiwa-Usiwa, told the court that no bail could be granted to the accused for their own security 'since the case had attracted public interest locally and internationally' (Somanje 2010a).